 Which Is The Best Supergroup Of All Time?

-Nick Mason is forming a Pink Floyd tribute despite actually being in Pink Floyd, Miles Kane can’t stop hanging out with Matt Bellamy.
+Nick Mason helms a Pink Floyd tribute despite actually being in Pink Floyd, Miles Kane can’t stop hanging out with Matt Bellamy.
 What’s the allure of the supergroup?

 What is it about the supergroup?
 Is it just some celebrity mates messing about, or can some real magic be found when superstars get together?

 Muse’s Matt Bellamy, Miles Kane, Chris Cester from Aussie rockers Jet, Ilan Rubin from Nine Inch Nails and Sean Payne of The Zutons put together this Beatles cover band for guitarist and actor Jamie Davis’s birthday… and soon found themselves supporting The Who and playing host to Paul McCartney himself.
 Here’s Miles Kane telling Gordon Smart how it all got started.